 My Give Back to Nature Commitment

-Moving forward, I’ve committed to Give Back to Nature’s Plastic Cleanup initiative that subsidize the ethical tracking, recovery and safe disposal of plastic waste that overflows out landfills, spills into our rivers and oceans.
+I’ve committed to Give Back to Nature’s Plastic Cleanup initiative that subsidizes the ethical tracking, recovery, and safe disposal of plastic waste that overflows out landfills and spills into our rivers and oceans.
 It will also improve the conditions of the waste pickers – who are often informally employed – by providing education subsidies, health insurance, sanitation, and formal job opportunities.

 I will contribute in three unique ways:

-- For each fine art paper print sale, which typically cost between $60-$125, I will contribute to clean up 50 plastic bottles.
+- For each fine art paper print sale, which typically costs between $60-$125, I will contribute to cleaning up 50 plastic bottles.

-- For each aluminum or canvas print sale, which typically cost between $100-$500, I will contribute to cleanup 100 plastic bottles.
+- For each aluminum or canvas print sale, which typically costs between $100-$500, I will contribute to cleanup 100 plastic bottles.

 - For each one-day workshop in Banff National Park, I will contribute to cleanup 150 plastic bottles.